 What is fibre broadband?

-Fibre broadband is sometimes called cable broadband and is a type of broadband connection that uses a network of fibre-optic cables.
+Fibre broadband is a type of high-speed broadband connection that uses a network of fibre-optic cables.

 How does fibre broadband work?

 What are the different types of fibre broadband?

-- Fibre-to-the-Cabinet (FTTC) which delivers the fibre connection to your nearest cabinet or exchange, and the connection to your home is brought from there by older copper cables.
+- Fibre-to-the-Cabinet (FTTC) known as part fibre, which delivers the fibre connection to your nearest cabinet or exchange, and the connection to your home is brought from there by older copper cables.

 How fast is fibre broadband?